Posted July 4, 2020 in Adventure Journals by Marketing

 This little guy is fantastic.
 It’s so small it stores in my tiny drawer under my stove and provides all the light you need while camping.
 The red or white light settings are fun.

 I’m actually a propane torch kinda guy.
 I prefer to use a small hand-held trigger torch or sometimes a longer weed torch to start my campfires.
 But this puppy is stored in my Bug Out backpack in case I happen to get lost.
 It’s small but effective.
 Just be sure to also bring along something that easily burns from sparks to get fires started.

-Thank you for reading my first installment of Red Oxx and Roadtrek – a Perfect Combo.
-Coming soon, Red Oxx and Roadtrek visit Glacier National Park.
+Thank you for reading my installment of Red Oxx and Roadtrek – a Perfect Combo.
+Next time, Red Oxx and Roadtrek visit Glacier National Park.